parse-community/parse-server/README.md

   ...otherOptions,
   // Enable email verification
   verifyUserEmails: true,
+  // allows user to login only after email verification
+  allowLoginForUnverifiedEmail: false, // defaults to true
   // The public URL of your app.
   // This will appear in the link that is used to verify email addresses and reset passwords.
   // Set the mount path as it is in serverURL